ubelhj/CustomDecalLogos/README.md

 `node createdecalset.js heart.png breakoutHeart` creates a set of decals, all with heart.png on top.
 They will be named similarly in alphaconsole.
 To name a few, you will have `breakoutHeart - stripes` and `breakoutHeart - basedecal`
-`node createdecalset.js circle.png octaneCircle` creates a set of octane decals with circle.png on top.
+`node createdecalset.js circle.png octaneCircle 23` creates a set of octane decals with circle.png on top.

 ### Usable CarIDs
 22 = Breakout (default)